Mark Vange named Lead Advisor for Realms of Ethernity

 Mar 31, 2022, 08:00 ET

-Vange is the former Chief Technology Officer (CTO) of Electronics Arts (EA) Interactive, a global leader in digital interactive entertainment.
+Vange is the former Chief Technology Officer (CTO) of Electronics Arts (EA) Interactive, a global leader in digital interactive entertainment that develops and delivers games, content and online services for Internet-connected consoles, mobile devices and personal computers.
 As CTO at EA, Vange led the evolution of EA's mobile, social and online products and platforms.

-Prior to that, Vange was CTO at VR-1, where he led the development of the unique network technology used to facilitate the earliest massively multiplayer online ("MMO") games over the Internet and helped guide the company to become the world's largest provider of online games infrastructure and technologies.
+Prior to that Vange was CTO at VR-1 where he lead the development of the unique network technology used to facilitate the earliest massively multiplayer online ("MMO") games over the Internet and helped guide the company to becoming the world's largest providers of online games infrastructure and technologies, serving customers such as Microsoft, Deutsche Telekom, Time-Warner Cable, British Telecom, Docomo, Samsung, American Online, Bertelsmann and Sony Networks.

-Vange has written over 100 patents for technologies that defined industries such as 3D gaming, massively multiplayer games, data transmission over the Internet, large-scale data processing and mobile communications.
+Vange has written over 100 patents for technologies that defined industries such as 3D gaming, massively multiplayer games, data transmission over the Internet, large-scale data processing and mobile communications and is a sought after adviser and mentor.

-His unparalleled expertise in the field of mobile and online games will accelerate the development and deployment of the world's first triple-A quality, play-to-earn massively multiplayer online role-playing game and promises to change the landscape of the GameFi industry.
+His unparalleled expertise in the field of mobile and online games will accelerate the development and deployment of the world's first triple-A quality, play-to-earn MMORPG (massively multiplayer online role-playing game) Realms of Ethernity and promises to change the landscape of the GameFi industry.

 "It is exciting to be a part of a GameFi project that is focused on creating a true game experience that is enhanced by GameFi instead of being a backdrop for it," said Vange.
 "Having looked at many projects in the space, I am very pleased to have the opportunity to help this amazing team."